tdavidson/sendk1s/README.md

 [Here's a video overview on how it works](https://www.loom.com/share/bad8633bf10c4b1f842de6d666a7dd6f).

-Installation:
+## Installation:

-- npm install to install the dependencies and node
+- `npm install` to install the dependencies and node
-- install pdftk-java (use homebrew on a mac)
+- `brew install pdftk-java` (use homebrew on a mac)

-- if you have to install homebrew to install pdftk-java:
+if you have to install homebrew to install pdftk-java:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"